PaloAltoNetworks/pan.dev/products/ansible/docs/panos/guides/upgrade-single.md

 ## Create playbook files and define connectivity to the firewall

-Create a new Ansible yaml file named `upgrade-single-firewall.yml`, establish a variable block called `provider` for the firewall, and reference the PAN-OS collection:
+Create a new Ansible yaml file named `upgrade-single-firewall.yml`, establish a variable block called `device` for the firewall, and reference the PAN-OS collection:

 ```yaml
 ---